 Windows includes screen capture by default, but if you use it often and rely on it alone, you don’t know what you’re missing.

 Task manager can be disabled manually, but more commonly it’s disabled by a virus.
 It’s easy to re-enable once you’re virus-free.

 Reformatting a machine is a major step that erases everything.
 Unless you really know what you’re doing, you’re going to want that Windows Setup CD.

-When your system starts to slow down a frequent culprit are programs using excessive memory.
+When your system starts to slow down, programs using excessive memory are frequent culprits.
 It’s fairly easy to find out which programs they are.

 Some folks like to run programs maximized; taking up the entire screen.
 If a program doesn’t do that automatically, here are some steps that may help.

 Microsoft Word documents display differently on different systems because of differences between the systems.
 Getting Microsoft Word documents to display identically typically means processing them into something else.